 14. Takes note of the reports of the Committee on the implementation of decisions V/9a, V/9b, V/9c, V/9d, V/9e, V/9f, V/9g, V/9h, V/9i, V/9j, V/9k, V/9l, V/9m, and V/9n;

-15. Welcomes the committed action of Croatia, Germany, Turkmenistan and Ukraine to fully address the recommendations made by the Meeting of the Parties through decisions V/9e, V/9h, V/9l and V/m, respectively, and to bring their legislation and practice into compliance with the Convention;
+15. Welcomes the committed action of Croatia, Germany and Ukraine to fully address the recommendations made by the Meeting of the Parties through decisions V/9e, V/9h and V/m, respectively, and to bring their legislation and practice into compliance with the Convention;

 16. Also welcomes the constructive efforts made by Armenia, Austria, Belarus, Czechia, the European Union, Kazakhstan, Romania, Spain and the United Kingdom to address the recommendations made by the Meeting of the Parties through decisions V/9a, V/9b, V/9c, V/9f, V/9g, V/9i, V/9j, V/9k and V/9n, respectively, to bring their legislation and practice into compliance with the Convention, while recognizing that further work is needed by these Parties to fully address the outstanding points of non-compliance;

 17. Further welcomes the constructive engagement by Bulgaria with the Committee during the intersessional period, but expresses its deep concern that the Party concerned continues to maintain the position that implementing the recommendations in decision V/9d is not required for its full compliance with article 9, paragraphs 2 and 3, of the Convention and recalls that it had already expressed its concern at the position of Bulgaria in paragraph 5 of decision V/9d;

+18. Also welcomes the constructive efforts made by Turkmenistan to address the recommendations made by the Meeting of the Parties through decision V/9l, while expressing its concern that the Party concerned failed to inform the Committee of the amendments to its Act of Public Associations adopted on 4 February 2017;

+19. Requests the Committee, pursuant to paragraph 13(b) of the annex to decision I/7, to review the compliance of Turkmenistan with articles 3, paragraphs 1, 4 and 9 of the Convention in the light of the amendments to the Act of Public Associations of 4 February 2017 with respect to the possibilities for foreign citizens and persons without citizenship to found and participate in non-governmental organizations promoting environmental protection;

-18. Requests the Committee, with the support of the secretariat, to provide advice and assistance and, where appropriate, to make recommendations to the Parties concerned to support the implementation of decisions VI/8a–k concerning their compliance;
+20. Requests the Committee, with the support of the secretariat, to provide advice and assistance and, where appropriate, to make recommendations to the Parties concerned to support the implementation of decisions VI/8a–k concerning their compliance;

-19. Undertakes to review the implementation of decisions VI/8a–k at its seventh ordinary session, and also the more general recommendations contained in the following paragraphs and, with this in mind, requests the Committee to examine these matters in advance of that meeting and to submit reports on the implementation of those decisions and recommendations to it for consideration at its seventh session;
+21. Undertakes to review the implementation of decisions VI/8a–k at its seventh ordinary session, and also the more general recommendations contained in the following paragraphs and, with this in mind, requests the Committee to examine these matters in advance of that meeting and to submit reports on the implementation of those decisions and recommendations to it for consideration at its seventh session;